LogoLogo

 How Do I Report a Trademark Policy Violation?

-Holders of registered trademarks can report possible trademark policy violations to GitBook via email to Support.
+Holders of registered trademarks can report possible trademark policy violations to GitBook via email to .
 Please submit trademark-related requests from your company email address and include all the information requested below to help expedite our response.
 Also be sure to clearly describe to us why the account may cause confusion with your mark or how the account may dilute or tarnish your mark.

 What Information is Required When Reporting Trademark Policy Violations?